UNC93B1

 Unc-93 homolog B1 (C. elegans), also known as UNC93B1, is a protein which in humans is encoded by the UNC93B1 gene.

 Function

 This gene encodes a protein with similarity to the Caenorhabditis elegans unc93 protein.
 The Unc93 protein is involved in the regulation or coordination of muscle contraction in the worm.

+In humans, UNC93B1 is involved in interferon production.
+Mutations in UNC93B1 have been associated with an innate immune defect that increases susceptibility to encephalitis caused by herpes simplex virus.